hisarciklilar/quants_dojo/README.md

 - Code written so that owner can choose the quiz length.
 In the current form, the quiz length is set to be 10 questions with a global variable.
 The spreadsheet created on google drive is designed to hold information for 10 questions.
 If the owner changes the value of the QUIZ_LENGTH variable to a different value, the functions will run, but the scores written to the spreadsheets will be labelled wrong in spreadsheet.
 One way to get around this issue would be to re-create a worksheet that would match the set quiz length.
 - Registered users may use code 999 to practice and then come back to take it using their own id's.
 Though this is a bug, implications on learning is not bad.
 Users will learn as they practice.
+- At the end of the quiz, printing of quiz results in the panel produces extra space on the left, which I failed to get rid of.

 ## Deploying the app on Heroku